Does it snow in Portugal?

 As the only one in the country, it’s a hit with tourists and locals looking for adventure.

 Unfortunately, it’s worth noting that reaching the ski resort without a car is impossible.
-The nearest base town is Covilhã, which is 21 km from the station.
+The nearest base town is Covilhã, 21 km from the station.

 While getting to the city via public transport is possible, the same can’t be said for the ski resort.

-You should also keep in mind that the resort is only open in winter.
+You should also remember that the resort is only open in winter.

 However, there are no set dates for the ski season.
 It varies each year depending on snowfall and weather conditions.

-Skiing and snowboarding are the most common sports in the resort, but not the only ones.
-It is also possible to rent sleds and snowmobiles.
+Skiing and snowboarding are the most common sports in the resort, but they are not the only ones.
+Sleds and snowmobiles can also be rented.

-You can even just play in the snow which sometimes accumulates more than a meter in height.
+You can even just play in the snow, sometimes accumulating to more than a meter in height.

 👉🏽 Does Portugal have any ski resorts?